GOliveira15/GOliveira15/README.md

 - 📚 I love learning new things
 - 💻 I am currently learning C# and Javascript
 - 💼 I am looking for a new job opportunity
-- 😄 I have a extroverted personality
+- 😄 I have an extroverted personality
 - 🤝🏻 I like meeting new people

 Interested in software development, UX/UI design, Scrum methodology.